The mystery of the strangled billionaires

 In an unpublished 1996 memoir, Barry Sherman wrote he had "always been very conscious of my personal mortality".

-His unfinished musings, only made public because of a court case Sherman's strong beliefs - there is no God, free will is an illusion, and life has "no meaning or purpose".
+His unfinished musings only became public because of a court case .
+They revealed a man with strong beliefs - that there is no God, free will is an illusion, and life has "no meaning or purpose".

-But Sherman thought his memoirs may one day be of interest to others - a "perhaps arrogant belief", he wrote.
+But Sherman thought these memoirs may one day be of interest to others - a "perhaps arrogant belief", he wrote.

 Now, the text offers some insight into a couple whose mysterious deaths have captured worldwide interest and left those who knew them grief-stricken and dumbfounded.